zalatoris/guessing-game/README.md

 # guessing-game
-Number guessing game with a simple UI and DOM manipulation
+Number-guessing game with a simple UI.